A clock on a table

 Asking At What Time?

-To ask at what time something is, use A che ora? and respond with alle followed by the time:
+To ask at what time something occurs, use A che ora? and reply with alle plus the time:

 A che ora è la partita?